What is eCalrossy?

 After Year 9

-- In Year 10 he/she is encouraged to become an internal student at Calrossy for the senior years of secondary
+- In Year 10 he/she is encouraged to become an internal student at Calrossy for the senior years of secondary.

-- Students who complete Years 7-9 via Calrossy’s distance education will not (yet) be eligible for a RoSA issued by NESA, however if they continue as an internal student in Year 10 at Calrossy, the school can verify that they have met NESA’s requirements and he/she will be eligible for the RoSA or, by Year 12, the HSC.
+- Students who complete Years 7-9 via Calrossy’s distance education will not (yet) be eligible for a RoSA issued by NESA, however if they continue as an internal student in Year 10 at Calrossy, the School can verify that they have met NESA’s requirements and he/she will be eligible for the RoSA or, by Year 12, the HSC.

-- Calrossy will issue a report to another school listing requirements towards the RoSA which have been met should a student transfer to another school after having been a Calrossy distance education student
+- Calrossy will issue a report to another school listing requirements towards the RoSA which have been met should a student transfer to another school after having been a Calrossy distance education student.

-What is required of students & families?
+What is required of students & parents?

-- Appropriate supervision of the child
+- Appropriate supervision of your child.

-- A commitment to the child ‘attending’ their distance education lessons 8:40 to 3:00 (NSW time) each school day
+- A commitment to the child ‘attending’ their distance education lessons 8:40am to 1:25pm (NSW time) each school day.